 Discover the Food and Drink of the UK and Ireland

 One of our culinary tours is sure to whet your appetite, as we guide you through the best menus in the most stylish restaurants and serve up the crème de la crème of locally produced food and drink.

-Sample fish and chips by the sea in England, enjoy scrumptious bara brith in Wales, taste traditional haggis in Scotland, tuck into an Ulster fry in Northern Ireland or savour a hearty Irish Stew.
+Sample fish and chips by the sea in England, enjoy scrumptious bara brith in Wales, taste traditional haggis in Scotland, tuck into an Ulster fry or savour a hearty Irish Stew.

 For a more sophisticated experience, you can take in one or more of Britain’s 160 plus Michelin starred restaurants, run by some of the world's greatest chefs.